 Now you know who to call when you need to rig up a key-saving device.
-All it takes it some banner poles, some duct tape, a magnet and my super friend Mary Ellen.
+All it takes is some banner poles, some duct tape, a magnet, and my super friend Mary Ellen.

 Liked this article?
 Maybe you’d also enjoy: Stop Running the Stairs for Someone Else’s Hot Dog or What I Learned About Myself Through Paint-by-Numbers.

-Valerie Gordon is a lifelong storyteller, a 10x Emmy-winning television producer and the founder and owner of career and communication strategy firm Commander-in-She.
+Valerie Gordon is a lifelong storyteller, a 10x Emmy-winning television producer and the founder and owner of career and communication strategy firm The Storytelling Strategist and the Commander-in-She blog.
 Got a good story to share?
-Email her at firstname.lastname@example.org
+Email her at email@example.com